 Against this backdrop, the USMNT failure seems just a bit more, with the benefit of hindsight, like the kind of once-in-a-few-decades slip up that befalls even such storied soccer nations as Italy, the Netherlands, and Chile.

 This is not to say that U.S. Soccer is without issues, or that it did not inflict its own wounds.
 The management of the USMNT looks dreadful in hindsight, with Jürgen Klinsmann being awarded an unearned extension, then unceremoniously fired and replaced by Bruce Arena, whose steady hand on the tiller was a bit too sclerotic.
 It remains stupidly expensive to get a coaching license in the country, and the pay-to-play youth academy system forecloses unknown numbers of talented but poor youth from elite training.
 The management of the USWNT also leaves a lot to be desired, and issues about compensation and respect seem far from resolved.
 Lower division teams are still folding at unacceptable rates, and an entire league may soon follow.
+At the youth levels, there’s a whole forest of grievances and infighting that largely go unmentioned in the wider soccer media.
 The next President of the USSF will rightly face pressure to make more progress on these kitchen table issues, even if that means a little less progress is made for the game’s investors and other monied interests.